csdavidson/dnd5e_tactician_class/Tactician.md

 The Spells Known column of the Tactician table shows when you learn more tactician spells of your choice.
 Each of these spells must be of a level for which you have spell slots.
 For instance, when you reach 5th level in this class, you can learn one new spell of 1st or 2nd level.

-Additionally, when you gain a level in this class, you can choose one of the tactician spells you know and replace it with another spell from the ranger spell list, which also must be of a level for which you have spell slots.
+Additionally, when you gain a level in this class, you can choose one of the tactician spells you know and replace it with another spell from the tactician spell list, which also must be of a level for which you have spell slots.

 #### Spellcasting Ability